 Psychotic symptoms: Psychotic symptoms, including visual and tactile hallucinations or mania have been reported in patients administered usual prescribed doses of stimulant products, including Ritalin (see ADVERSE REACTIONS).
 Physicians should consider treatment discontinuation.

-Aggressive behaviour: Emergent aggressive behaviour or an exacerbation of baseline aggressive behaviour has been reported during stimulant therapy, including Ritalin.
-However, patients with ADHD may experience aggression as part of their medical condition.
-Therefore causal association with treatment is difficult to assess.
-Physicians should evaluate the need for adjustment of treatment regimen in patients experiencing these behavioural changes, bearing in mind that upwards or downwards titration may be appropriate.
+Aggressive behavior: Emergent aggressive behavior or an exacerbation of baseline aggressive behavior has been reported during stimulant therapy, including Ritalin.
+Physicians should evaluate the need for adjustment of treatment regimen in patients experiencing these behavioral changes, bearing in mind that upwards or downwards titration may be appropriate.
 Treatment interruption can be considered.

-Suicidal tendency: Patients with emergent suicidal ideation and behaviour during treatment for ADHD should be evaluated immediately by their physician.
-The physician should initiate appropriate treatment of the underlying psychiatric condition and consider a possible change in the ADHD treatment regimen.
+Suicidal tendency: Patients and caregivers of patients should be alerted about the need to monitor for clinical worsening, suicidal behavior or thoughts or unusual changes in behavior and to seek medical advice immediately if these symptoms appear.
+The physician should initiate appropriate treatment of any underlying psychiatric condition and consider a possible discontinuation or change in the ADHD treatment.

 Tics: Ritalin is associated with the onset or exacerbation of motor and verbal tics.
 Worsening of Tourette's syndrome has also been reported (see ADVERSE REACTIONS).
 Family history should be assessed and clinical evaluation for tics or Tourette's syndrome in patients should precede use of methylphenidate for ADHD treatment.
 Ritalin is contraindicated in case of diagnosis or family history of Tourette's syndrome (see CONTRAINDICATIONS).
 Patients should be regularly monitored for the emergence or worsening of tics during treatment with Ritalin.

 Serotonin syndrome: Serotonin syndrome has been reported following co-administration of methylphenidate with serotonergic drugs such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
 The concomitant use of methylphenidate and serotonergic drugs is not recommended as this may lead to the development of serotonin syndrome.
-The symptoms of serotonin syndrome may include mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhoea).
-Prompt recognition of these symptoms is important so that treatment with methylphenidate and serotonergic drugs can be immediately discontinued and appropriate treatment instituted (see Interactions).
+The symptoms of serotonin syndrome may include mental status changes (e.g. agitation, hallucinations, delirium, and coma), autonomic instability (e.g. tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g. tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, and/or gastrointestinal symptoms (e.g. nausea, vomiting, diarrhea).
+Prompt recognition of these symptoms is important so that treatment with methylphenidate and serotonergic drugs can be immediately discontinued and appropriate treatment instituted (see INTERACTIONS).

 Growth retardation: Moderately reduced weight gain and slight growth retardation have been reported with the long-term use of stimulants, including Ritalin, in children (see ADVERSE REACTIONS).
 Growth should be monitored as clinically necessary during treatment with Ritalin, and patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.